|

 produces a two-fold increase in genetic variation (Plomin and McClearn,

-The number of genes affecting brain weight in F2
+1993).
+Gene number The number of genes affecting brain weight in F2

-intercross progeny can be estimated using the Castle-Wright formula: ( p1–
+intercross progeny can be estimated using the Castle-Wright formula: (p1–

 p2)2/8VG